The Car Connection Ratings and Reviews Explained

 full-speed automatic emergency braking.
 We award points for excellent outward vision and for abundant safety

-features and options such as parking assistance, surround-view camera systems, or autonomous-driving features.
+features and options such as parking assistance, surround-view camera systems, or driver-assistance features.

 Cars with official crash data lose points for a four-star overall rating by NHTSA, any “Marginal” IIHS or

 three-star NHTSA ratings, for poor outward vision, and when they lack forward-collision warnings and automatic

 Cars without crash data aren’t given a rating at all.
 Cars with only partial ratings may be scored,

 Features: Cars with excellent base equipment earn a point above average.
 Extra points can be added for